-This article originally appeared in National Defense Magazine on 5/20/2019
+This article first appeared in National Defense Magazine on 5/20/2019.

 As the United States faces threats that are more complex and rapidly evolving than ever, the Defense Department’s technological arsenal must be ready to face any challenge.

 Just as the dramatic innovation of info-tech systems and software capabilities have revolutionized the military’s ability to execute its mission, successful formulation and implementation of an artificial intelligence strategy is critical to the success of the next-generation military.